Happy Ltd: Building Trust and Freedom in the Workplace

 “We help organisations create happy workplaces”, explains Henry Stewart, Chief Happiness Officer.
 “The research is very clear that happy workplaces are more productive.
 Happy employees = happy clients = happy profits.”

 The company aims for employees to find joy in at least 80% of their work, aligning with its core values of trust, empowerment, and continuous learning.
-The company’s story began when founder Henry Stewart sought to create an organization that prioritized employee happiness, inspired by Ricardo Semler’s radical approach to management at Semco.
-Today it has a team of 22 team members and about 50 part-time associates.
+Inspired by Ricardo Semler’s radical management approach at Semco, founder Henry Stewart sought to create an organization that prioritizes employee happiness.
+Today, Happy operates with 22 team members and about 50 part-time associates.

 Organizational Structure

-Happy employs a decentralized organizational structure that emphasizes a balance between horizontal and vertical elements.
-Leadership and decision-making responsibilities are distributed across various levels, fostering an environment where front-line staff are empowered to take ownership of their roles.
+Happy employs a decentralized organizational structure that balances horizontal collaboration with vertical empowerment.
+Leadership and decision-making responsibilities are distributed across levels, enabling employees to take ownership of their work.
 This structure supports the company's goal of creating a workplace where individuals feel trusted and motivated.
 Key strategies include giving employees control over their own work processes and allowing them to design their own job roles.

 Customer Centricity and Autonomy